 Back then, Seattle had a bustling craft beer scene — while San Diego's was still developing.
 But today, that has all changed — and Dr. DuBois' love for craft beer is exactly where it belongs.
 "San Diego is such a great place for beer," he says.
 "You can find world-class brews in almost every neighborhood."

-Two months ago, with the help of some partners and an award-winning brewer, Dr. DuBois joined the local craft beer scene and opened Bay City Brewing Co. — close to his Point Loma home.
+In 2015, with the help of some partners and an award-winning brewer, Dr. DuBois joined the local craft beer scene and opened Bay City Brewing Co. — close to his Point Loma home.
 The brewery is bustling with unique taps, ranging from infused gems to his favorite, the Bay City San Diego Pale Ale.
 "It started out as an idea," he says, "and the more I talked about it, the more real it became."

 But managing a successful medical career and a new business isn't always easy.
 "People ask me what my profession was before I started the brewery," he says.
 "I tell them, 'I'm still in my profession.
 I'm a busy shoulder surgeon!'
 To me, I get to do two things that I love.
 I love medicine and I love craft beer, so having the ability to do both has been amazing."

 Beer and medicine may seem like adversaries, but Dr. DuBois and his team find ways to use brewing to help their community.
 As part of the "Beer to the Rescue" campaign, they developed a coffee-infused pale ale with proceeds benefiting the Lupus Foundation.
 They also hosted a fundraiser for the Arthritis Foundation — a cause Dr. DuBois appreciates as an orthopedic surgeon.